Does Elder Care Have To Be Crisis Planning?

 Elder law planning usually begins with a crisis.
 As the result of a catastrophic illness or disability, a spouse or parent faces admission to a long‑term care facility.
 The family fears that everything the infirmed person had worked for and accumulated during a lifetime may be at risk.

-For 25 of their 45 years of practice, the lawyers at Macri Law Group in East Hanover, New Jersey, have been providing help and guidance to individuals and families facing this situation.
+For 25 of their 45 years of practice, the lawyers at Macri & Associates, LLC in East Hanover, New Jersey, have been providing help and guidance to individuals and families facing this situation.
 We have good news and bad news.

 First The Bad News